 - Use elimination and isolation controls to reduce handling times and chemical contact points.

 Even with mechanical lifting aids in place, there will still be work areas and job tasks that require the physical handling of packages and containers.
 Make sure all relevant staff and external contractors are trained in proper manual handling techniques.
-As a minimum, you should also have specific handling procedures in place for:

 - Unloading containers from pallets and carrying them to the chemical store.